mFrankowicz/rispreter/README.md

 - Performance should be considered, it's not like I want to see a fast lisp implementation in Rust.
 Just that it's cool to know that a thing you are building it's working cool and easy.

+- Safe and unsafe rust.

+    - We should keep ourselves in safe rust as much as possible.
+Unsafe rust is for another projet after we get this to the core functionality.

 - The **Bonus Projects • Chapter 16** of the guide shows some cool ideias that could be implemented after we get a reasonable amount of working code.

     - Native types are already a priority.